Moulin de Gassac - IGP Hérault Combe Calcaire blanc 2021

 Review by Mr. GILLES D. Published on 11/27/2022

 A surprising blend of four grape varieties, including the unexpected Colombard in Languedoc!
 However, this comes as no surprise from the highly creative Guibert family, masters of blending in the Pays d'Oc.
-Here, they offer a sensual and very charming white wine with a round, full-bodied profile, enlivened by a lovely refreshing touch provided by an interplay of yellow fruit, citrus, and floral notes (hawthorn and honeysuckle).
-This skillful balance between flavors and structure delivers a very pleasant sensation of savory richness and freshness in a silky mouthfeel that lingers with power.
+Here, they offer a sensual and very charming white wine with a round, full-bodied profile, enlivened by a refreshing touch from a blend of yellow fruit, citrus, and floral notes (hawthorn and honeysuckle).
+This skillful balance between flavors and vibrancy creates a very pleasant sensation of savory richness and freshness on a silky palate that lingers powerfully.
 Equally surprising: an affordable price for such a high level of quality.
-Perfect at 9°C for a family meal with monkfish blanquette and saffron rice.
+Pair at 9°C for a family meal with monkfish blanquette and saffron rice.
 Rating = 4.2.

 See all reviews from this customer